by-student-2017/Phase-field/README.md

 15. (click "play") |>

 ![Paraview_1](https://github.com/by-student-2017/Phase-field/blob/main/Fig/paraview_1.png)
+Fig. A sequence of operations for "Paraview".

 ![Paraview_2](https://github.com/by-student-2017/Phase-field/blob/main/Fig/paraview_2.png)
+Fig. A sequence of operations for "Paraview".
+The data with the extension "vtk" is the data to be loaded by "Paraview".
+You can also drag and drop it, but this way the series of numbered data will be loaded properly.

 ![Paraview_3](https://github.com/by-student-2017/Phase-field/blob/main/Fig/paraview_3.png)
 Fig. A sequence of operations for "Paraview".
 In the last image, click the "<-->" in the second or third row at the top left (near the left side of "concentration_A") to automatically change the color gradation range to an appropriate value.